CodeYourFuture/curriculum/common-content/en/module/html-css/what-is-css/index.md

 }
 ```

-Rules look like this: `p { background: red; }`.
+Rulesets look like this: `p { background: red; }`.
 The selector is the `p` in this case.
-This `p` selects all elements of the DOM tree called `p` and sets a rule about how to show them.
-Selectors always come first in a rule.
+This `p` selects all elements of the DOM tree called `p` and sets rules about how to show them.
+Selectors always come first in a ruleset.

 A property is a quality, a characteristic.
 A value is the amount.

 For a person, you might say their 'age' property has the value of 40.
 For an element, you might set the `width` property to the value of `100%`.

-Within a rule, multiple properties may be set to values, and each property-value pair must be followed by a semi-colon (`;`), e.g. `p { background: red; color: blue; }`.
+Within a ruleset, multiple declarations may set values for properties, and each declaration ends with a semi-colon (`;`), e.g. `p { background: red; color: blue; }`.

 </details>